v2dY/mcp-operator/CONTRIBUTING.md

 - Look at [example MCPServer resources](config/samples/)
 - Join our community discussions

-Thank you for contributing to the Kubernetes MCP Operator! 🎉
+Thank you for contributing to the KMCP! 🎉